PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-10 04:33:45
+Last updated: 2024-04-10 04:34:51
-Random Quote: I am afraid of panic.
-Turns out it's bad for business. - Miguel Angel Felix Gallardo
+Random Quote: Our country is vulnerable.
+We need new heroes. - Bucky Barnes